-It’s quick to setup and use, a no nonsense way to easily share specific issues with individual users securely.
+It’s quick to set up and use and is a no-nonsense way to easily share specific issues with individual users securely.

 It doesn’t have a lot of the advanced features of Exalate, so it’s more suited to sharing individual parent and child issues, rather than whole epics or instances.

 Medium-sized companies that want an easy way to quickly share specific information with named individuals while retaining control and security over the rest of the information on their instance.